East Indies theatre of the French Revolutionary Wars: Background

 France controlled a number of trading harbours along the Indian coast including Mahé and Chandernagore, all governed from the larger port of Pondicherry.
 However, the strongest French position in the region was the isolated island of Île de France, later known as Mauritius, with its subordinate bases of Réunion and small settlements on Madagascar in the Seychelles and on Rodrigues. Île de France, centred on the capital Port Louis, had important commercial agricultural features and an economy dominated by African slave labour.
 The islands were only commercially viable when left ungarrisoned, and if any troops had to be supported or the islands came under blockade there were corresponding economic difficulties and food shortages.
 The island was most valuable as a naval base, situated in an ideal position for raiders to intercept British trade between Europe and the East Indies.
 The upheavals of the French Revolution had reached Île de France, with accusations against senior officials leading to arrests in 1792.
 The arrival of news that the French Convention had abolished slavery in August 1794 almost plunged the island into civil war, and only the intervention of Governor Malartic prevented conflict.

 The Dutch Empire held the Dutch Cape Colony, Dutch Ceylon and the Dutch East Indies.
 The latter, now Indonesia, was governed by the Dutch East India Company from the highly lucrative port of Batavia.
-Batavia was the centre of East Asian trade, reaching as far as Nagasaki in Edo period Japan, supported by other towns and ports including Sourabaya and Griessie.
+Batavia was the centre of East Asian trade, reaching as far as Nagasaki in Edo period Japan, supported by other towns and ports including Surabaya and Griessie.
 The Cape Colony at the Southern tip of Africa was far less significant, acting principally as a resupply harbour with little commercial activity or penetration into the surrounding countryside.
 The commercially significant harbours of Trincomalee and Colombo on the island of Ceylon were of strategic importance, but weakly garrisoned against attack.
 These colonies were defended by a Dutch naval squadron, sent to the region in 1782 in the aftermath of the American War of Independence.

 The Spanish Philippines, somewhat distant to the other European colonies in the region, was a commercial backwater which survived through large subsidies from New Spain.
 The only significant towns were Manila and Cavite, the latter hosting a powerful Spanish naval squadron.
 A Portuguese mercantile presence existed in the Indian port of Goa, which was a source of concern to the British as it represented a weak point in the defenses of British India.
 Portugal also controlled the Chinese port of Macau and a number of trading posts on the East African coast in Portuguese Mozambique.
 Other European nations, including Denmark and Sweden traded in the East Indies, as increasingly did American merchant ships.